Transfer balance cap

-There is a cap on the amount a member can move into a retirement phase pension - called the transfer balance cap.
-Any amounts exceeding the cap will need to move out of the retirement phase and potentially liable for additional tax as a result of exceeding the cap.
+The general transfer balance cap (GTBC) limits the amount a member can move into a retirement phase pension.
+Any amounts exceeding the cap will need to be moved out of retirement phase and, may potentially trigger liability for additional tax as a penalty for exceeding the cap.

 Indexation of the general transfer balance cap

-Once the transfer balance cap is indexed to $1.7m there will not be a single cap applying to all members.
-Members will have their own personal balance cap, in the range from $1.6 to 1.7m depending on a members circumstances.
+From 1 July 2017, the cap will be increased to $1,700,000, therefore, there will no longer be a single cap applying to all members.
+Members will have their own personal transfer balance cap (PTBC) in the range of $1.6 million to 1$.7 million depending on their circumstances.

 If a member has a transfer balance account before indexation, their personal transfer balance cap will be:

 - $1.6 million at any time between 1 July 2017 and indexation occurring on 1 July 2021

 - between $1.6 million and $1.7 million in all other cases, based on the highest ever balance of a member's transfer balance account.

 Note that indexation of the general transfer balance cap has implications for other caps and limits that may apply to a member:

 - Making non-concessional contributions

 - Ability to use the bring-forward provisions for non-concessional contributions